plutomi/plutomi/README.md

 ## Language, Tooling, & Infrastructure

 All infrastructure is managed by CDK and we use [Jest](https://jestjs.io/) for testing.
-Everything is witten TypeScript and we would appreciate any assistance on types or tests as we're definitely not the best :sweat_smile:
+Everything is written TypeScript and we would appreciate any assistance on types or tests as we're definitely not the best :sweat_smile:

 The frontend uses the [Serverless-Nextjs](https://serverless-nextjs.com/docs/cdkconstruct/) CDK construct.
-The API is your typical Express app running on Fargate. _At this time_, we feel it has more advantages over API Gateway + Lambda (mostly around developer experience & third party tooling) without many of the downsides...
+The API is your typical Express app running on Fargate.
+We would like to migrate this to a full serverless setup with API Gateway + Lambda but, _at this time_, we feel Fargate has more advantages (mostly around developer experience & third party tooling) without many of the downsides...

 ![werner](images/werner.png)